Parabolic antenna: Parabolic reflector

 The reflector can be constructed from sheet metal, a metal screen, or a wire grill, and can be either a circular dish or various other shapes to create different beam shapes.
 A metal screen reflects radio waves as effectively as a solid metal surface if its holes are smaller than one-tenth of a wavelength, so screen reflectors are often used to reduce weight and wind loads on the dish.
-To achieve the maximum gain, the shape of the dish needs to be accurate within a small fraction of a wavelength, to ensure the waves from different parts of the antenna arrive at the focus in phase.
+To achieve the maximum gain, the shape of the dish needs to be accurate within a small fraction of a wavelength, around one sixteenth wavelength, to ensure the waves from different parts of the antenna arrive at the focus in phase.
 Large dishes often require a supporting truss structure behind them to provide the required stiffness.

 A reflector made of a grill of parallel wires or bars oriented in one direction acts as a polarizing filter as well as a reflector.
 It only reflects linearly polarized radio waves, with the electric field parallel to the grill elements.
 This type is often used in radar antennas.
 Combined with a linearly polarized feed horn, it helps filter out noise in the receiver and reduces false returns.

 A shiny metal parabolic reflector can also focus the sun's rays.
 Since most dishes could concentrate enough solar energy on the feed structure to severely overheat it if they happened to be pointed at the sun, solid reflectors are always given a coat of flat paint.